kontainapp/guide/docs/gettingstarted/install.md

 curl -s https://raw.githubusercontent.com/kontainapp/km/latest/km-releases/kontain-install.sh | sudo bash
 ```

-This installs the necessary files in your /opt/kontain directory and configures the Kontain runtime for docker and podman.
+This installs the necessary files in your /opt/kontain directory and configures the Kontain runtime (/opt/bin/km) for docker and podman.
 It also executes a smoke test of the unikernel virtual machine.

 ## Vagrant
-### Using Vagrant to test Kontain
+### Using Vagrant to try Kontain
-To simplify running Kontain, we provide pre-configured VMs available from Vagrant Cloud:
+To simplify trying out Kontain, we provide pre-configured VMs available (with km and kkm pre-installed) from Vagrant Cloud:

 - Ubuntu 20.10 – https://app.vagrantup.com/kontain/boxes/ubuntu2010-kkm-beta3
 - Fedora 32 – https://app.vagrantup.com/kontain/boxes/fedora32-kkm-beta3